-For over 20 years, Earth Ministry has been the statewide leader in engaging the religious community in environmental stewardship and advocacy.
+For nearly 25 years, Earth Ministry has been the statewide leader in engaging the religious community in environmental stewardship and advocacy.
 Our Greening Congregations Program was the first in the country to help houses of worship implement sustainable practices, and our faithful advocacy program is on the cutting edge of empowering clergy and lay leaders to speak out on public policy issues.
 Through education, outreach, organizing, and training, Earth Ministry builds a powerful moral constituency of people of faith taking action for the health of our communities and the environment.

 Mission Statement: Earth Ministry’s mission is to inspire and mobilize the religious community to play a leadership role in building a just and sustainable future.

 Earth Ministry prepares people of faith to be effective advocates for the environment.
 We lead advocacy days in the state capitol and train members to make their voices heard at public hearings, in meetings with elected officials, and through the media.
 Earth Ministry provides numerous opportunities in the state legislature and Congress for our members to put their faith into action on issues such as climate change, toxics and children’s health, coal export, and public lands, among many others.

 Earth Ministry’s Greening Congregations certification program honors institutional creation care commitments.
 The first of its kind in the country, our flexible program supports houses of worship in envisioning, implementing, and celebrating the “greening” of various aspects of church life: worship, education, building & grounds, community engagement, and advocacy.
 Earth Ministry provides hands-on support through consultations with congregational green teams, leading adult education workshops, and bringing faith communities together to share success stories, challenges, and plans for the future.